dvishnup/dvishnup/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning MATLAB

-- 📫 do each me - dvishnup@gmail.com
+- 📫 do reach me - dvishnup@gmail.com

 <!---
 dvishnup/dvishnup is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.